 On August 24, 1992, Hurricane Andrew made landfall in South Florida and devastated our community.
 At the time, “The Big One,” as the storm came to be known, was the most destructive hurricane in U.S. history.
-This year marks the 25th anniversary of the storm, and HistoryMiami Museum will recognize this seminal moment through a major 5,000 sq. ft. exhibition that chronicles the story of the hurricane from its formation to its legacy.
+This year marks the 25th anniversary of the storm, and HistoryMiami Museum is recognizing this seminal moment through a major 5,000 sq. ft. exhibition that chronicles the story of the hurricane from its formation to its legacy.
 Our guest curator is Meteorologist, Bryan Norcross.

 Image: Tim Chapman Collection/HistoryMiami